rust-hosted-langs/book/booksrc/chapter-interp-symbols-and-pairs.md

 {{#include ../interpreter/src/symbolmap.rs:DefSymbolMap}}
 ```

+where we use `RefCell` to wrap operations in interior mutability, just like
+all other allocator functionality.

-The second member `Arena` requires further explanation: since symbols are
+The second struct member `Arena` requires further explanation: since symbols are
 unique strings that can be identified and compared by their pointer values,
 these pointer values must remain static throughout the program lifetime.
 Thus, `Symbol` objects cannot be managed by a heap that might perform object
 relocation.
-We have a separate heap type for objects that are never
+We need a separate heap type for objects that are never
 moved or freed unil the program ends, the `Arena` type.

 The `Arena` type is simple.
 It, like `Heap`, wraps `StickyImmixHeap` but